krishnamohanathota/CLOUD/azure/ReadMe.md

 Older applications are unable to use the latest authentication methods, such as OAuth2.0 are not able properly integrate or authentocate with Azure AD.

-These legacy applications requires a tradional Active Directory Domain Services (AD DS) management / protocols which includes a classic Active directory features such as domain join, group policy, LDAP, and Kerberos/NTLM authentication.
+These legacy applications requires a traditional Active Directory Domain Services (AD DS) management / protocols which includes a classic Active directory features such as domain join, group policy, LDAP, and Kerberos/NTLM authentication.

 How to solve this problem?